AntonioFranciulli/Recomendify/README.md

 * An undirected bipartite graph that connected users and songs if a user liked a specific song.
 * An undirected graph that connected songs between each other if they appeared in a playlist of a given user.

+As well as recommendation related functions, some other useful commands were implemented.

 ## Commands and Usage
 In order to use Recomendify, download both the code and the [processed .TSV file](https://drive.google.com/file/d/19piQbkrmO3GAt0ItekldWK4TbnMtAyGi/view?usp=sharing).
 Make sure the .TSV file into the same directory as the rest of the source code.